PharmEasy Blog

 Lifestyle Changes and Activities

 Changing your lifestyle and being active might help start periods.
-However, remember, effectiveness could vary.
+However, remember, the effectiveness of these methods may vary from person to person.

-High doses of vitamin C can induce menses by increasing the levels of estrogen in the body.
-Increased levels of this hormone stimulates uterine contractions, which in turn stimulates bleeding.
+High doses of vitamin C may induce menses by increasing the levels of oestrogen in the body.
+Increased levels of this hormone stimulate uterine contractions, which in turn, stimulates bleeding.

 Medical Approaches for Inducing a Period